Hormones and performance

 3. Does testosterone really decline 1% per year?

-A 2014 study published in the European Journal of Endocrinology built validated age-specific reference ranges from healthy men and found no significant decline in total testosterone after age 40 in men who remained healthy, non-obese, and free of chronic illness.
-The population-level decline is largely driven by rising rates of obesity, type 2 diabetes, and medication use.
-Age itself is not the main cause.
+A 2014 study in the European Journal of Endocrinology found no real fall in total testosterone after age 40 in men who stayed healthy and lean.
+The population decline tracks obesity, diabetes, and medication, not age.

-This matters because it reframes the conversation.
-If your testosterone is 11 nmol/L at 45, the answer isn't necessarily “that's just ageing.”
-It may be that your body composition, sleep, or metabolic health is driving the decline — and those are modifiable.
-Once that decline starts to cause symptoms, it is what people loosely call the male menopause, and a blood test is what separates it from ordinary ageing.
+This reframes the question.
+If your testosterone is 11 nmol/L at 45, the cause is not simply “ageing.”
+It may be body composition, sleep, or metabolic health, all of which you can change.
+When it causes symptoms, people call it the male menopause, and a blood test tells it apart from ageing.

 The BSSM 2023 guidelines agree: “The decline in testosterone with ageing is predominantly explained by comorbidities, particularly obesity.”